Well, okay. I’ll admit it, I still haven’t been able to work myself up to doing a full reread of DHs.

 Also; Moody’s dead.
 His spells are still working?
 What is that supposed to tell us?

-Or is this just a hint that no one bothered to edit the manuscript at all?
+Or is this just another hint that no one bothered to edit the manuscript at all?

 Oh ghod, of all the irrational stupidity.
 It’s small wonder the Black family is all but extinct.